-Lessons For Life Curriculum Overview As part of Lessons for Life this term, Year 7 students will focus on the topic of 'Me and my community'.
-As part of this they will study, learn and reflect upon the following points; All about me My strengths, weaknesses and dreams My family and other types of families The types and importance of relationships My community and who lives in it The impact of stereotyping and prejudice Citizenship The role of volunteering Support Materials / Additional suggested activities Sources of support and help are provided to students at the back of each of their Lessons for Life project booklets.
+Lessons For Life

+Curriculum Overview As part of Lessons for Life this term, Year 7 students will focus on the topic of 'Me and my community'.
+As part of this they will study, learn and reflect upon the following points; All about me My strengths, weaknesses and dreams My family and other types of families The types and importance of relationships My community and who lives in it The impact of stereotyping and prejudice Citizenship

+The role of volunteering

+Support Materials /

+Sources of support and help are provided to students at the back of Additional suggested each of their Lessons for Life project booklets.

-Art Curriculum Overview This term, Year 7 students will focus on Drawing skills to cover core skills such as quality of line, tone, shade, shapes and contrast.
+Curriculum Overview This term, Year 7 students will focus on Drawing skills to cover core skills such as quality of line, tone, shade, shapes and contrast.
 They will then move on to study Musical Art - Students are to research and create an art work based on the work of Artist Kandinsky who was inspired by the music in creating his paintings.
 Students will listen to various music styles from different time periods to create their work.
 Support Materials / Additional suggested activities Consider researching the work of Kandinsky and look at colour relationships and how colour affects mood.

-Knowledge Organisers contain key information on specific topics covered within subjects.
+Year 7 Knowledge Organisers can be accessed by clicking this link.
+Knowledge Organisers contain key information on specific